ovgu-ttz/tornado-backbone/README.md

 ==================

 Tornado Backbone exposes relations in a backbone-relations compatible way.
-If you include `relations.js` in your project all models will be based on Backbone.RelationalModel
+If you require `tornado/relation` in your project all models will be based on Backbone.RelationalModel

 Copyright license
 =================